The AI Tool Landscape in 2026

 The Application Layer

-Vertical SaaS adding AI — Existing products (CRM, HR, legal, design) add AI features.
+Vertical SaaS adding AI — Existing products (CRM, HR, legal, design) are adding AI features.
 Incumbents have distribution; startups have focus.

 Developer tools — Cursor, GitHub Copilot, Replit.
-Coding is one of the most mature AI use cases.
+Coding is one of the most mature and reliable AI use cases.

 Content and creative — Writing, image, video, audio.
-Rapid iteration; quality and pricing vary widely.
+Rapid iteration across these categories; quality and pricing vary widely.

 Pricing Trends